Geoogolla/enterprise-docs/docs/developer-guide/embed-in-application/view-report-through-report-viewer.md

 # Report Server report using the Bold Reporting Tools Report Viewer

 Bold Report Server provides build-in Restful API to embed Report Server reports using the Bold Reporting Tools Report Viewer.
-For this, set the `serviceAuthorizationToken`,`reportServiceUrl`, and `reportPath` property for Report Viewer.
+For this, set the `serviceAuthorizationToken`,`reportServiceUrl` and `reportPath` property for Report Viewer.

    `serviceAuthorizationToken` - Pass the access token of the user.
 Get access token using the Bold Reports Server  <a href="../../../rest-api-reference/v1.0/#operation/Authentication" target="_blank">Authentication API</a>.